Complete Guide to Rendering Lard

 6. When you have mainly liquid, with large and small chunks floating on top, use a large slotted spoon to scoop out the pieces of fat.

-7. Carefully poured the liquid lard from your stock pot into a strainer, draped with a thin towel, resting on large bowl.Moved strainer to bowl with pour spout and strained again (after placing chunks in pan of rejects) — good to DOUBLE strain the leaf lard to get it as pure as possible.*
+7. Carefully pour the liquid lard from your stock pot into a strainer, draped with a thin towel, resting on large bowl.Moved strainer to bowl with pour spout and strained again (after placing chunks in pan of rejects) — good to DOUBLE strain the leaf lard to get it as pure as possible.*

 8. Carefully adjust your towel so fresh fabric is covering the strainer and move your strainer to a second large bowl.